Selling Jewelry at Auction

 By working with one of the world’s few auctions that deals only with fine jewelry, you have access to a specialized team with decades of experience assessing the quality and value of jewelry, and the best way to sell it.
-Have bidders from over 30 countries competing for your jewelry, with no risk at all.
+With bidders from over 40 countries competing for your jewelry, selling jewelry with Fortuna is a rewarding and exciting experience, with no risk at all.

 After you consign your jewelry, our team of specialists will research, photograph, and market the collection globally.
 If the jewelry does not sell for the minimum price that you agree with, we return it to you with no fees at all.
 This is unprecedented in an industry where the norm is to charge the sellers costly fees—whether the jewelry sells or not.